solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ### Deploy the Application

-1. Open the `` folder in Visual Studio code
+1. Open the `C:\labfiles\microsoft-mysql-developer-guide` folder in Visual Studio code
 2. If prompted, select **Yes, I trust the authors**
 3. Open a terminal window, run the following:

     ```PowerShell
-    Compress-Archive -Path .\app\*.* -DestinationPath app.zip
+    Compress-Archive -Path .\sample-php-app\* -DestinationPath site.zip
     ```

-4. Deploy the zip to Azure, run the following:
+4. Deploy the zip to Azure, run the following, be sure to replace the `SUFFIX`:

     ```PowerShell
     Connect-AzAccount